 iact specifies action to be taken in case of range errors.
-Scope: global owned Specfies valid range of input Scope: global
+Scope: global Type: optional Intent: in.
 Specified as: a character variable Ignore, Warning or Abort, default Ignore.

+owned Specifies valid range of input Scope: global Type: optional Intent: in.
 If true, then only indices strictly owned by the current process are considered valid, if false then halo indices are also accepted.
 Default: false.

-\mathbf{x} If y is not present, then x is overwritten with the translated integer indices.
+x If y is not present, then x is overwritten with the translated integer indices.
+Scope: global Type: required Intent: inout.
+Specified as: a rank one integer array.

-Scope: globalType: requiredIntent: inout.

 y If y is present, then y is overwritten with the translated integer indices, and x is left unchanged.
-Scope: global psb_loc_to_glob - Local to global indices conversion

-Type: optional Intent: out.
+Scope: global Type: optional Intent: out.
+Specified as: a rank one integer array.